-Each French region has particular features which make it a miniature country.
-Brittany will seduce you with its wild coastline battered by the winds, cut into rocky coves or granite cliffs, moors and fragrant mysterious islands.
+Each French region has particular features that make it a miniature country.
+Brittany will seduce you with its wild coastline battered by the winds, cut into rocky coves or granite cliffs, moors, and fragrant mysterious islands.

 A little lower, Aquitaine, between the Atlantic and foothills of the Massif Central, you will pass the caves of Lascaux, where you talk about prehistory, the beautiful beaches of the Landes with its giant waves, until its Béarn nestled in greenery foothills of the Pyrenees.
 Continuing east, Languedoc-Roussillon, between the Pyrenees and Rhone valleys and spreads her sweet life, among fountains and hills, beaches and cities in the shaded squares.

 Then you arrive in Provence, bulls, and horses to admire, villages with Roman tiles, and you are lulled by the chirping of cicadas and the smell of pastis.
 Go back into the Alps to find the needles and glaciers, crossing the paths of the parks to achieve the altitude lakes shining in the sun and a halt in the picturesque hilltop villages.

 History lovers are sure to visit the famous castles of the Loire, Sancerre, Chambord, Chenonceau, Blois, Amboise, wonders embedded in the lush landscapes peaceful and harmonious throughout the quiet river.
 Despite the limited area of its territory, France would probably not be discovered at once, and other routes will surprise you at your next visit: Basque Country, Alsace, Auvergne, Cevennes, Picardie, each region has its treasures, its cooking, and its accent!